 The B.C.
 Liberal MP, Ron McKinnon in a statement said that the law will apply to those who step up and make the call to 911 in the event of overdoses, those who stay back to help the victims, as well as the victims themselves.

-In the past, Canadian law enforcement may have occasionally turned a blind eye when a life was at stake, but McKinnon says this will allow them do their jobs by the book and effectively tackle the crisis of drug overdoses in the country and allow for better access to drug treatment.
+In the past, Canadian law enforcement may have occasionally turned a blind eye when a life was at stake, but McKinnon says this will allow them to do their jobs by the book and effectively tackle the crisis of drug overdoses in the country, and allow for better access to drug treatment.

 Every year, people of all ages and in most cases, young people such as Kelly Agioritis, die from overdoses and this law could prevent some of those deaths.